Music for Martin Luther King, Jr. Day

 The final minutes of King’s last speech, in Memphis.
 The whole speech is stirring and strikes a note of determination: He recognizes that there is a long way to go, but he takes the significant victories already won as a sign that justice will eventually triumph.

-- “Precious Lord, Take Me Home,” Mahalia Jackson
+- “Precious Lord, Take My Hand,” Mahalia Jackson

-Jackson was a friend of King’s and one of his favorite singers, and this was his famous hymn.
+Jackson was a friend of King’s and one of his favorite singers, and this was his favorite hymn.
 She sang it at his funeral, after his assassination.

 - “Lift Every Voice and Sing,” Ray Charles off the album A Message from the People.